openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 # Basic OpenStack Cloud

-This example bundle deploys a basic OpenStack Cloud (Newton release) on Ubuntu 16.04 LTS, providing Dashboard, Compute, Network, Block Storage, Object Storage, Identity and Image services.
+This example bundle deploys a basic OpenStack Cloud (Ocata release with Keystone V3) on Ubuntu 16.04 LTS, providing Dashboard, Compute, Network, Block Storage, Object Storage, Identity and Image services.

 ## Requirements

-This example bundle is designed to run on bare metal using Juju with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.
+This example bundle is designed to run on bare metal using Juju 2.x with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.

 Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
 For example, network device names and block device names can vary, and passwords should be yours.